dapr/python-sdk/daprdocs/content/en/python-sdk-docs/python-sdk-extensions/python-flask.md

 description: How to create Dapr Python virtual actors with the Flask extension
 ---

-The Dapr Python SDK provides integration with Flask using the `flask-dapr` module
+The Dapr Python SDK provides integration with Flask using the `flask-dapr` extension.

 ## Installation

-You can download and install the Dapr Flask extension module with:
+You can download and install the Dapr Flask extension with:

 {{< tabs Stable Development>}}